-It reminded me of a call I received from another adult child, Paul, begging for my advice on the same situation.
-He was at the hospital with his parents.
-His elderly father had accidentally burned the house down.
-He'd tried for years to convince them to move to assisted living or accept a caregiver, and a couple times even had everything lined up, but they’d cancel at the last minute.
-I felt so bad for him and suggested it might be best to wait until his parents recovered from the smoke inhalation before trying again.
-But Paul (a successful 60-year old businessman) burst into tears with, "I can’t wait!
-My father already hired the contractor to rebuild the house.
+I recently received a call from Paul, a successful businessman in his sixties, begging for my advice regarding his parents.
+He was at the hospital with them after his elderly father had accidentally burned the house down.
+Paul had tried for years to convince them to move to assisted living or accept a professional in-home caregiver.
+A couple of times he even had everything lined up, but they’d always cancel at the last minute.
+I felt so bad for him and suggested it might be best to wait until his parents recovered from the smoke inhalation before trying, once again, to get them the help they needed.
+Paul burst into tears at my suggestion.
+“I can’t wait!” he cried.
+“My father already hired a contractor to rebuild the house.
 Jacqueline, my parents are 90 and 92!”